Ayishacode/procastiAI/README.md

 # Team Members
-Team Lead: Anjana Ajith – Adi Shankara Institute of Engineering and Technology Member 2: Ayisha Sulaiman – Adi Shankara Institute of Engineering and Technology
+Team Lead: Anjana Ajith – Adi Shankara Institute of Engineering and Technology

+Member: Ayisha Sulaiman – Adi Shankara Institute of Engineering and Technology

 # Project Description
 ProcrastinAI is an anti-productivity app that proudly wastes your time.
 From generating excuses to encouraging naps and offering sarcastic anti-motivation, it’s the ultimate tool for doing absolutely nothing — beautifully.